 In the end, add some more olive oil (a tablespoon) so that the dough remains soft while resting.

 Cover and let the dough rest for no less than 2 hours or ideally overnight in the fridge.
-Allow it to come to room temp before shallow frying if it rests overnight in the fridge.
+If it rests overnight in the fridge, allow it to come to room temp before proceeding.

 Work on the cheese.
 Use a fork to smash the soft cheese (or soft goat cheese) and add some water if the mixture is too thick.